 The Hearty Soul is owned and published by Outmatch Associates, which publishes seven web properties.
 Advertising generates revenue.

 Analysis / Bias

-In review, one of their featured writers is Joseph Mercola, who is also on our pseudoscience list for the promotion of unproven homeopathic remedies and anti-vaccination conspiracy.
-They also publish articles about the existence of human souls and ghosts, which have not been proven to exist.
-There are some valid articles on this website, however there are also many as described above.
-Navigate this site with caution and fact check claims against scientific websites.
+In our previous review, we rated The Hearty Soul as a strong pseudoscience website based on promoting homeopathic cancer cures and relying on discredited sources such as Joseph Mercola, who is also on our pseudoscience list for the promotion of unproven homeopathic remedies and anti-vaccination conspiracies.
+They also published articles about the existence of human souls and ghosts, which have not been proven to exist.
+There are some valid articles on this website.

 Since our last review, they removed most of the questionable content and generally publish fact-based content.
 However, we still find the publication of mild pseudoscience articles such as this Eat Brussel Sprouts Regularly, Your Body Will Thank You.
 In this article, they claim that Brussel Sprouts can prevent certain types of cancers.
 According to the Harvard School of Public Health “There is no direct evidence that Brussels sprouts have anti-cancer effects in humans, and some evidence has suggested that they may increase the risk of pancreatic cancer.”

 In general, The Hearty Soul has improved their journalistic standards, but there is still misleading pseudoscientific content, as evidenced above.
 However, the improvements are dramatic since the last review.

 - The Hearty Soul has removed most of its old questionable content.

 Overall, we rate The Hearty Soul a mild Pseudoscience website based on promoting questionable natural remedies that may be misleading or harmful without further research.
 (D. Van Zandt 6/24/2017) Updated (02/22/2023)

 Last Updated on July 1, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.